omarkashour/GamesAndroidApp/README.md

 ﻿# GamesAndroidApp

-This is a practice project for learning purposes, also as a course assignment.
+This is a practice project for learning purposes, also serves as a course assignment.

 An android games store.